-You and your spouse file 2008 (Joint return-Unused foreign tax year) separate returns for the current tax year (2009), to which you carry an unused foreign tax from a tax year for which you and your spouse filed a S S joint return.
-2009 (Separate return-Excess limit year) You and your spouse file 2007 (Separate returns-Unused foreign tax year) separate returns for the current tax year (2009), to which you carry an unused foreign tax from a tax year for which you 2008 (Joint return-Excess limit year) and your spouse filed separate returns, but through a tax year for which you and your 2009 (Separate returns-Excess limit year) spouse filed a joint return.
-You and your spouse file a joint return for the current tax year (2009), to 2007 (Joint return-Unused foreign tax year) which you carry an unused foreign tax from a tax year for which you 2008 (Separate returns-Excess limit year) and your spouse filed a joint return, but through a 2009 (Joint return-Excess limit year)
+You and your spouse file 2009 (Joint return-Unused foreign tax year) separate returns for the current tax year (2010), to which you carry an unused foreign tax from a tax year for which you and your spouse filed a S S 2010 (Separate return-Excess limit year) joint return.
+You and your spouse file 2008 (Separate returns-Unused foreign tax year) separate returns for the current tax year (2010), to S which you carry an unused foreign tax from a tax year for which you 2009 (Joint return-Excess limit year) and your spouse filed separate returns, but through a tax year for which you and your 2010 (Separate returns-Excess limit year) spouse filed a joint return.

+You and your spouse file a joint return for the current tax year (2010), to which you carry an unused foreign tax from a tax year for which you and your spouse filed a joint return, but through a tax year for which you and your spouse filed separate returns.